Adam Thomas

 Binary image of a person's hands working on a keyboard with an overlay of binary numbers across the image in vertical lines

-Binary is a fundamental concept in computer science, programming and data storage.
-Understanding binary is essential for anyone interested in these fields.
+Binary is a numerical system that uses the digits 0 and 1 to represent data in a computer.
+It is a fundamental concept in computer science, programming and data storage.
 Here are the binary basics.

 content management system (CMS) illustration of a laptop and different hands placing website components on it as if it were a bulletin board.